home-assistant/developers.home-assistant/docs/config_entries_config_flow_handler.md

 class ExampleConfigFlow(config_entries.ConfigFlow, domain=DOMAIN):
 ```

+Once you have updated your manifest and created the `config_flow.py`, you will need to run `python3 -m script.hassfest` (one time only) for Home Assistant to activate the config entry for your integration.

 ## Defining steps

 Your config flow will need to define steps of your configuration flow.
 The docs for [Data Entry Flow](data_entry_flow_index.md) describe the different return values of a step.
 Here is an example on how to define the `user` step.